You definitely must be looking for an option to invest in order to save money for the future. T...

 P2P is a crowd-based system to raise loans, and repayment is done with interest.
 It is an online system that brings the borrowers and lenders to one platform, thereby matching the demand and supply of the finance.
 The nature of the funds raised is unsecured.
 The interest to be paid is either fixed by the online platform or through the mutual agreement between the parties.
 The platforms earn by charging fees from both the lenders and the borrowers.

 The platform acts as an intermediary involved in the service of the collection of the loan repayments and assessing the creditworthiness of the borrower.
 Unlike the normal financial intermediation, the platform does not earn from the spread between lending and deposit rates.
-In a case of equity, debt, and fund based lending, SEBI is the market regulator.
-However, in P2P lending, banks will be the market regulator.
+RBI regulates the P2P lending.

 At the end of 2015, the global cumulative lending through the P2P platform was recorded at 4.4 billion GBP, which shows a significant increase from 2.2 million GBP in 2012.